frankuyan/Ethernaut/King/approch.md

 > Such a fun game.
 Your goal is to break it.

+**Soluton**

-an approach to this problem would be to create a new contract to send some ETH while deploying the contract
+an approach to this problem would be to create a new contract to send some ETH while deploying the contract.
+One way you can implement this would be to use an `attack